List of Contents

 Hiring a car in Milan

 Our hire car experience in Milan was not a great one.
-We didn’t actually use this car to explore the city but we picked one up near Milan Centrale Station, spent a week exploring Tuscany then my husband dropped us at the train station for us to head back to Milan whilst he dropped the car at the airport and headed home.
+We didn’t actually use this car to explore the city but we picked one up near Milan Centrale Station, spent a week exploring Tuscany.
+After my husband dropped us at the train station for us to head back to Milan whilst he dropped the car at the airport and headed home.

 We ordered the car via a comparison engine, and even though we included that we would be returning the car to a different location we were stung with a huge fee on top at collection.
 We just paid it, too exhausted to argue and what other option did we have?!